ShaKend/SE_E-learning/README.md

 ### Todo

-- create and connect to database
+- fixing add course and lesson(almost done)
-- student register and login
+- display course and lesson to students
-- admin login
-- dasboard admin